kblok/kblok.github.io/_posts/2018-01-29-not-enough-friends-get-a-bot.md

 TelegramClient(abstract_bot, token)
 ```

-Yes, of course, I forgot to mention, I also have a MemeProvider, a bot is not a bot if it's not able to use memes.
+Yes, of course, I forgot to mention, I also have a MemeProvider.
+A bot is not a bot if it's not able to use memes.

 # Use it out of the box

-You can use my bot as is just following these steps:
+You can use my bot as is by following these steps:

 ### Create your own TelegramBot

-There are many tutorials in the web but it's super easy:
+There are many tutorials on the web, but it's super easy:

 * Open a chat with BotFather
 * Type: `/newbot`